 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-HND Practical Journalism or HND Creative Industries: Media and Communication with a AB/BA in the Graded Units
+College HND: Practical Journalism or HND Creative Industries: Media and Communication with a AB/BA in graded units.

 Academic IELTS score of 6.0 (or equivalent) with no element below 5.5.

 Please note: if you are from a majority English speaking country, you may not be required to provide further proof of your English Language proficiency.

 This is a very competitive course with a high ratio of applications to places.
 To gain a place the following details are the really important things your application needs to include (You will probably need a couple of paragraphs at least on the UCAS form to cover all of this)

 a clear statement in your UCAS application that you want to be a Journalist,

 supported by some evidence of that commitment: work experience in a news room; editing the school magazine; any articles published.
 Any one of these may suffice.